lycos-dev/blanza-lycos-react-native-navigation/README.md

 - Inspiring promotional text: "Transform Your Fitness"
 - **All Products Section** displaying available gym equipment with images
 - Each product card shows:
-  - Product image (or fallback avatar)
+  - Product image loaded from URL
   - Product name and description
   - Price in Philippine Peso (₱)
   - "+ Add" button to add items to cart